opencog/generate/demo/README.md

 it becomes easy -- really easy -- to convert such diagrams into executable code.
 That's what Atomese is designed to do.

+In this demo, the disease progression model is written in Atomese.
+This is the model that a graphical GUI WYSIWYG whizz-bang system would generate.

-Another possibility is that of an automatic model explorer: a system that automatically creates a variety of different models, and then explores how well each model works.
-The automatic generator could, for example, mutate the best models and see if even better-fitting models can be obtained, searching for a best-fit.
-The goal of Atomese is that it becomes very easy for such models to be generated and run.
+Atomese enables other, more abstract approaches.
+Consider an automatic model explorer: a system that automatically creates a variety of different disease progression models, and then explores how each model works.
+The model generator might try to fit an existing dataset.
-The verboseness of Atomese is no longer a problem; the simple programming language it implements is easy for other tools to manipulate and control.
-That's what it's good for.
+Alternately, it could mutate models so as to obtain certain characteristics.
+This moves beyond just adjusting some parameters in some hand-created, hypothesized model.
+This is not just some monte-carlo search or machine-learning hill-climbing for paramter tuning.
+This is a whole-sale creation of previously non-existant code.
+Atomese allows software to read, understand, mutate, modify and write programs.

 Thus, in reading the code, keep in mind that there is nothing special about the SEIR model; its a stand-in for what could be a generic,